-Thank you for your interest in our TEFL course with ITA Nicaragua.
+Thank you for your interest in our TEFL course at the beach outside of Leon, Nicaragua.

 In the past few months, a few things have happened here.